revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- An epic is a large body of work that can be broken down into a number of smaller stories.
+- An epic is a large body of work that can be broken down into several smaller stories.

 </blockquote>